TrueList

 10. Six out of ten people who start a small business are between 40 and 60 years old.

-It’s never too late to follow your dreams and start a new business from scratch.
+It’s never too late to follow your dreams and start a business from scratch.
 The demographics of small business owners reveal that a staggering 60% of people who start a small business are over 40.
 A recent survey of more than 2,500 small entrepreneurs in the US showed that small business ventures are not just popular among people up to 60, but 4% of small startups are owned by persons over 70.

 (Markingblog)